Form 843 Explained: How to Claim a Refund or Penalty Abatement

 Do I need a tax professional to file Form 843?

-You can file Form 843 on your own, especially for straightforward first-time abatement requests.
-For reasonable-cause claims, complex penalty disputes, or large-dollar refunds, working with a tax professional improves your odds because the narrative on Line 7 is the determining factor.
-Self-prepared filings can also become evidence in any subsequent dispute, so the wording matters.
+You can file Form 843 on your own, especially for a straightforward first-time abatement request.
+For reasonable-cause claims, complex penalty disputes, or large-dollar refunds, working with a tax professional improves your odds, because the explanation on Line 8 is the determining factor.
+A self-prepared filing can also become evidence in any later dispute, so the wording matters.

 What if I already paid the penalty?
 Can I still file Form 843?

 Yes.
 Form 843 covers both refunds of penalties already paid and abatement of penalties assessed but not yet paid.
-If you have already paid, you check the refund box on Line 5a.
-If the penalty is still outstanding, you check the abatement box.
-The supporting facts on Line 7 work the same way for both.
+If you have already paid, enter your payment date on Line 3 and check the box for the refund-related reason at the top of the form.
+If the penalty is still outstanding, you are requesting an abatement and leaving Line 3 blank.
+The supporting facts on Line 8 work the same way for both.

 The information in this article is for general informational purposes only and does not constitute tax, legal, or financial advice.
 IRS rules are complex and change over time, and the right form to file depends on the specific facts of your situation.
 Consult a qualified tax professional before submitting Form 843 for a high-dollar or complex matter.